 The Paying Taxes study, prepared by the World Bank Group and PricewaterhouseCoopers, is one of the fiscal reference points that applies information scientifically.
 The survey is an important reference document for comparison of countries at a global level, and the trends, in terms of reform, are becoming important.
 The World Bank Group, with the support of PwC, also conducted a sub-national survey on Doing Business in India which covered 17 states and included the subject of Paying Taxes.
-This was endorsed by the Ministry of Commerce provides a platform for procedural/economic reforms in all of the states, vis-à-vis the states which have adopted good practices, promotes healthy competition, and provides benchmarks for further improvement.
+This was endorsed by the Ministry of Commerce and Industry in the Government of India.
+The survey provides a platform for procedural/economic reforms in all of the states, vis-à-vis the states which have adopted good practices, promotes healthy competition, and provides benchmarks for further improvement.
 The results of the sub-national study have reinforced the Government engagement with the teams which help compile the paying taxes data.